Sustainability and commitment

 Green IT /Office

 Metronomia heavily relies on a well-equipped, efficient IT infrastructure.
-Constant investments into virtualization technologies, state-of-the-art hardware and software, as well as responsible usage of power in general, resulted in an overall reduction in power consumption of more than 35% per performed working hours at Metronomia in 2009.
+Constant investments into virtualization technologies, state-of-the-art hardware and software, as well as responsible usage of power in general, resulted in an overall reduction in power consumption of more than 35% per performed working hours at Metronomia in 2009 and a further reduction in 2014 by switching completely to LED lighting.

 Last but not least ...